pravirgoosari/CandidStance/README.md

 ## Search costs

-The active path uses GPT-4o with `web_search_preview`, not the retired RapidAPI search path.
+Source discovery uses GPT-4o with `web_search_preview` and requires only the OpenAI API key.
 At the published $25 per 1,000 preview tool calls, four search calls cost $0.10 plus model input/output charges.
 Cached repeats use neither paid API.
 This is a usage estimate, not a hard monthly cap.
 See [OpenAI pricing](https://developers.openai.com/api/docs/pricing).